Amélie Mauresmo: Early life

 Mauresmo was born in Saint-Germain-en-Laye, slightly northwest of Paris.
 She began playing tennis at the age of four, after being inspired by Yannick Noah's win in the 1983 French Open on television.
 It was after his win that Mauresmo's parents bought her her first tennis racket.
 In 1998 Noah picked her on the French team for the Fed Cup.
 Her mother Françoise is a housewife and her father Francis, who died in March 2004, was an engineer.
 She has a brother, Fabien, who is an engineer.

 In 1996, Mauresmo won both the junior French Open and Wimbledon singles titles.
 She was later named 1996 Junior World Champion by the International Tennis Federation.

-Player career
+Playing career

 The unseeded Mauresmo reached the Australian Open final in 1999 with wins over three seeded players, including world No. 1, Lindsay Davenport, before falling to world No. 2, Martina Hingis.
 Mauresmo was only the second Frenchwoman ever to reach the Australian Open final; (Mary Pierce was the first, winning the championship in 1995).
 She was only the third Frenchwoman to reach any Grand Slam final during the Open Era.

 Mauresmo defeated Hingis later in the year, en route to the final of the Paris indoor event.

-After the defeat of Davenport at the Australian Open, Mauresmo, 19 at the time, came out as gay to the international press.
-She "attributed her success on the court to coming to terms with her sexuality and finding love."